 - The student's full name and date of birth

 - His or her passport number, issue and expiry date

 - The course start and finish dates as well as the full address of the school where the child will be staying

 - Confirmation that the course is residential with all meals, English lessons and activities included

-Your English Summer can also arrange for the original letter to be sent to you by courier, if necessary, (for a charge of £80).
+Your English Summer can also arrange for the original letter to be sent to you by courier, for a charge of £80.
 However, this is not always necessary so please check with your Embassy whether you need to provide the original letter or whether an emailed copy is sufficient.
 If you do require the courier service this can be selected on the booking form.

 To come to the United Kingdom as a Short-Term Study visitor you must be able to show that the student:

 - has been offered a place on a course in the UK at an accepted place of study for a limited period, not exceeding 6 months;

 - has a parent/ guardian that agrees to them travelling and can financially support them;